 Dark Angel was another one of those semi-popular Science Fiction dramas brought to life (and television) compliments of 20th Century Fox, the network SciFi fans love to hate.
 For all of its posturing with genetic storylines and the like, the show never quite seemed to break out of the mold of being little more than a 'star vehicle' for the just-emerging starlot Jessica Alba.
-Still, it last a few seasons, and those who followed it closely have fond memories of it, indeed.
+Still, it lasted a few seasons -- after premiering on this day in 2000 -- and those who followed it closely have fond memories of it, indeed.
+Here's the series' premise as provided by IMDB.com:

 Personally, I'd love to see actress Lena Headey land a role in a Star Trek production.
 (I say this freely admitting that I'd love to see her in anything, to be honest.)
 She roared understandably to prominence for her portrayal of the tough yet not insensitive Queen Gorgo in Zack Snyder's adaptation of Frank Miller's 300, and SciFi fandom embraced her as the mother of John Connor in Fox TV's Terminator: The Sarah Connor Chronicles.
 Don't even get me started on how well she chewed scenery in 2012's epic Dredd.
 In my book, she can do no wrong.